えいたんごクイズ

 覚え方のコツ Memory Tip

-Remember it with typical images like gnarled branches, gnarled roots, or gnarled hands.
-It is stronger than just rough: it suggests twisted shapes with knots, bumps, and hard lines.
-Think of the opposite of smooth and straight, and note that the g in gn- is silent.
+Remember it with typical images like `gnarled branches` or `gnarled hands`.
+It is stronger than just `rough`: it suggests twisted shapes with knots, bumps, and hard lines.
+Think of the opposite of smooth and straight.
+The unusual spelling with `gn-` at the start also helps the word stick in your mind.

 例文